 It can be, and many authors do that.
 But for most of my authors’ goals, KDP is better paired with IngramSpark.

 A bigger reason to pair KDP with IngramSpark is professionalism.
 Amazon is a great place for your readers, but it’s not suitable for other players.
 After all, Amazon is a retailer that’s competing for market share.
 So other retailers and bookstores won’t appreciate or take you seriously if you direct them to Amazon to place orders.
-They want to work with a reputable industry distributor like IngramSpark.
+They want to work with a reputable industry distributor, such as IngramSpark.
 They do *not* want to bolster Amazon, their biggest competitor.

 So which is the best printer for you?